Essayist, critic, memoirist

-I’ve written essays, criticism, and reporting for The New York Times, The Paris Review, The Guardian, Vogue, The Nation, Slate, The Atlantic, New York magazine, and many many other publications, lots of which are now, alas, defunct.
+My writing has appeared in The New York Times, The Paris Review, The Guardian, Vogue, The Nation, Slate, The Atlantic, Marie Claire, New York magazine, The Washington Post, The Chicago Tribune, and many many other publications, lots of which are now, alas, defunct.
 My book Monsters grew out of a viral essay I wrote for The Paris Review titled “What Do We Do with the Art of Monstrous Men?”

 I’m the recipient of The Chowdhury Prize in Literature, The Los Angeles Times-Christopher Isherwood Prize for Autobiographical Prose, a Hedgebrook residency, and a Lannan Foundation residency.